MysticAakash07/My-Portfolio/README.md

 # My-Portfolio
-This will be a website that i Build using github Author - Aakash
+This will be a website that I'll build using reactjs as frontend and node as backend.
+Author - Aakash